-Our last visit was in mid-April, on the way to Florida.
-This is one of the most crowded times of the year in DC, due to the National Cherry Blossoms Festival.
+One of our visits was in mid-April, on the way to Florida.
+This is one of the most popular (and crowded) times of the year in DC, due to the National Cherry Blossoms Festival.
 We still enjoyed the blooming sakura, the festival, and the warm and sunny weather.

 Our winter visits were also good.
 Fewer crowds, no snow, or temperatures below zero, but due to humidity, it felt a little bit cold.
 You’d also have to carry all your winter staff with you inside the museums.

 Once you decided to go to Washington DC, submit your request for a tour to the White House.
 This tour is extremely popular and free of charge.
 For US residents, reservations can be done up to three months in advance (but no later than 21 days) through your Member of Congress.

 If you have a foreign citizen in your group, contact their Embassy to arrange the tour.
 Last time we were in DC we missed this tour again.
 We wanted to visit with my mom, but it was too late–the Ukrainian Embassy said we should have applied 6 months in advance.
 If you are late to book a tour, you can stop at the White House Visitor Center to have a glimpse of the facility.

 US Capitol is one of the most recognizable National Historic Landmarks in America and much easier to visit then the White House.
 Reservations can be done online without any hassle, but make sure to book the tour several weeks in advance.
 Visitors from around the world are welcome on this tour, which is also free of charge.

 After the tour to the US Capitol building, through the pedestrian underground tunnel, you can proceed to visit the Library of Congress: